E3 seeks U.N. to probe Russia's alleged use of Iranian drones | Law-Order

 E3 seeks U.N. to probe Russia's alleged use of Iranian drones

+Separately, U.S. Secretary of State Antony Blinken said Washington still believes diplomacy was the best way to rein in Tehran's nuclear program but saw no chance "in this moment" to revive the 2015 deal because of Iran raising "extraneous" issues.
+"With or without a deal we will continue to take every step necessary to deal with Iran's activities, Iran's aggression, whether it's in the Middle East or beyond," he said at a news conference with French Foreign Minister Catherine Colonna.
+"We are seeing that now with the provision of (drones) to Russia."

-Ukraine says Russia has used Iranian-made Shahed-136 attack drones - munitions that cruise toward their target before plummeting at velocity and detonating on impact.
-Tehran denies supplying the drones to Moscow and Russia has denied its forces used Iranian drones to attack Ukraine.
+Ukraine says Russia has used Iranian-made Shahed-136 attack drones that cruise toward their target and explode on impact.
+Tehran denies supplying the drones to Moscow - an assertion Washington says is untrue - and Russia has denied its forces used Iranian drones to attack Ukraine.

-"We would welcome an investigation by the UN Secretariat team responsible for monitoring the implementation of UNSCR 2231 and stand ready to support the work of the Secretariat in conducting its technical and impartial investigation,” the three nations, a group known as the E3, said in the letter.
+"We would welcome an investigation by the UN Secretariat team responsible for monitoring the implementation of UNSCR 2231," the Britain, France and Germany, a group known as the E3, said in the letter.
 It was not clear what practical impact such a probe might have on Iran or Russia, which as a permanent Security Council member could veto any effort to impose consequences.

 U.N.
 Secretary-General Antonio Guterres reports twice a year to the Council - traditionally in June and December - on the implementation of the 2015 resolution.
 Any assessment of the drones in Ukraine would likely be included in that report.
 Another possibility is that participants in the 2015 nuclear deal - which Iran struck with Britain, China, France, Germany, Russia and the United States - could use a U.N. mechanism to "snap back" sanctions on Tehran.